TrellixVulnTeam/chromium-infra_OF7I/doc/users/vpython.md

   [Common Specification](#common-specification) (`.vpython`) at the root of your script collection.

+In all cases except *Script-Specific Specification*, specification will be probed only based on the `realpath` of the file.

 If you are uncertain about which option is best for your script or project, please [contact Chrome Operations](#Contact).